matthew-scherf/Empirical-Non-Duality/README.md

 Training complete - axioms maintained throughout.
 ```

-The numbers tell an unexpected story.
-A neural network starts with random parameters, treating representations as independent entities.
+The numbers tell the story.
+A neural network starts with random weights, treating representations as independent entities.
 Inseparability from the substrate measures near zero.
-The network doesn't know about Ω yet, it's just initialized weights in a particular architectural configuration.

-Then training begins.
-The network receives a simple classification task alongside a constraint: maintain inseparability from a unique substrate.
-No guarantee exists that these objectives are compatible.
-The architecture creates capacity for substrate-grounded representations, but nothing forces the network to use it.
-The formal axioms are encoded as soft constraints, not hard requirements.
-By epoch 5, something shifts.
-Inseparability jumps from near-zero to 0.388.
+Then something shifts.
+By epoch 5, inseparability jumps to 0.388.
 The network discovers that routing information through the substrate parameter helps with the classification task.
 This isn't programmed, it's learned.
-The gradient descent process finds that maintaining connection to Ω provides useful inductive bias.

-By epoch 10, the pattern is clear.
-Accuracy reaches 88.5% while inseparability strengthens to 0.685.
+By epoch 10, the pattern is clear: 88.5% accuracy while inseparability strengthens to 0.685.
 The network simultaneously solves the task and grounds its solutions in non-dual structure.
 These aren't competing objectives, they're mutually reinforcing.
-Strong substrate dependence correlates with better performance.

-At epoch 15, perfect classification.
-Every sample correctly labeled.
-Inseparability holds steady at 0.693, meaning learned representations maintain roughly 69% cosine similarity with the substrate.
-The causal time constraint improves throughout, temporal indices learning to respect the directed graph structure.
-Three separate commitments from the formal theory, all maintained simultaneously, all compatible with perfect task accuracy.
+At epoch 15, perfect classification with 69.3% inseparability.
+Every sample correctly labeled while learned representations maintain strong connection to Ω. The causal time constraint improves throughout, temporal indices learning to respect the directed graph structure.
+Three separate commitments from the formal theory, maintained simultaneously, compatible with perfect task accuracy.

-This wasn't guaranteed, the architecture could learn to ignore Ω entirely, solving the task through the presentation operators while treating the substrate as irrelevant.
-The inseparability loss provides gradient signal encouraging substrate dependence, but the network could minimize total loss by accepting that penalty and optimizing purely for accuracy.
-Instead, it finds solutions that satisfy both.
+This wasn't guaranteed.
+The architecture could ignore Ω entirely, solving the task through presentation operators while treating the substrate as irrelevant.
+The inseparability loss encourages substrate dependence, but the network could accept that penalty and optimize purely for accuracy.
+Instead, gradient descent finds solutions satisfying both.

-What emerges is a trained system where philosophical commitments have measurable computational effects where you can query the inseparability scores, trace decisions back through the projection onto span(Ω), measure what fraction of each representation comes from substrate versus coordinate components.
-The training curve demonstrates the central claim that formal metaphysics can constrain neural architectures without sacrificing performance.
-Non-dual structure isn't imposed top-down, it emerges bottom-up through gradient descent finding that ontological parsimony correlates with inductive efficiency.

-Consider what the network learned.
-It started with 256 substrate dimensions, 64 input dimensions, multiple layers with thousands of parameters and across all those degrees of freedom, gradient descent converged to solutions that route information through a single shared parameter representing Ω. This parsimony wasn't forced by parameter tying or weight sharing in the traditional sense, rather the substrate appears as input to the presentation operators, but the network could learn to ignore it, add constant offsets, or use it minimally.
+The network learned to route information through a single shared parameter across 256 substrate dimensions, 64 input dimensions, and thousands of parameters.
+This parsimony wasn't forced by traditional parameter tying.
+The substrate appears as input to presentation operators, but the network could learn to ignore it.
 Instead, inseparability strengthens during training.

-This suggests something about the relationship between ontological commitments and learning dynamics, namely that architectures that enforce metaphysical constraints may discover useful inductive biases.
-Requiring phenomena to present from a unique substrate might be mathematically equivalent to certain forms of regularization, providing implicit constraints that improve generalization and the formal axioms compile to architectural decisions that shape the hypothesis space in useful ways.
+This suggests architectures enforcing metaphysical constraints may discover useful inductive biases.
+Requiring phenomena to present from a unique substrate might be equivalent to certain forms of regularization, providing implicit constraints that improve generalization.
+The formal axioms compile to architectural decisions that shape the hypothesis space.

-The time monotonicity result reinforces this.
+The time monotonicity reinforces this.
 The causal graph defines 107 directed edges among 50 phenomena.
-The emergent time parameter T learns to respect these constraints, with T[i] < T[j] for causal edges i to j.
-This wasn't trained with explicit supervision on temporal ordering, just a soft penalty for violations.
-The system learns temporal structure that coheres with causal structure, implementing the Time_monotone axiom from the theory.
+The emergent time parameter T learns to respect these constraints without explicit supervision, just a soft penalty for violations.
+The system learns temporal structure coherent with causal structure, implementing the Time_monotone axiom.

-These results are preliminary, and a synthetic binary classification task on 200 samples doesn't prove the approach scales, but it demonstrates the proof of concept.
-Formal axioms from Isabelle/HOL can be operationalized as PyTorch losses.
+## Implications

-When inseparability goes from -0.017 to 0.693 over 15 epochs while accuracy goes from 50% to 100%, you're watching two things happen simultaneously: a network learning to classify, and a network learning to be non-dual.
-The formal axioms aren't constraints from outside the learning process, they're properties that emerge through it.
+When inseparability goes from near-zero to 0.693 over 15 epochs while accuracy goes from 50% to 100%, you're watching two things simultaneously: a network learning to classify and a network learning to be non-dual.
+The formal axioms aren't external constraints, they're properties that emerge through learning.

+These results are preliminary.
+A synthetic binary classification task on 200 samples doesn't prove scalability.
+But it demonstrates the proof of concept: formal axioms from Isabelle/HOL can be operationalized as PyTorch losses, training under these constraints produces systems maintaining axiomatized structure, and the learned representations are measurably non-dual.

+The trained system has philosophical commitments with measurable computational effects.
+You can query inseparability scores, trace decisions through projection onto span(Ω), and measure what fraction of each representation comes from substrate versus coordinate components.
+The axioms aren't aspirational, they're maintained properties of learned weights.

 This is what it looks like when philosophy becomes executable and execution validates philosophy.
+The training curve shows formal metaphysics constraining neural architectures without sacrificing performance.
+Non-dual structure emerges bottom-up through gradient descent finding that ontological parsimony correlates with inductive efficiency.

+The numbers mean: it works.
+The axioms hold.
+The theory compiles.
+Non-dual metaphysics runs as AI.

 ---